jibarradelgado/portfolio-nextjs/README.md

 # portfolio-nextjs
-This is the 2nd version of my finantial asset management project, now made with Next.js framework.
+This is the 2nd version of my financial asset management project, now made with Next.js framework.